La-toy/alx-low_level_programming/0x0F-function_pointers/README.md

 # C - Function pointers
-This project looks at function pointers which coints to executable code within memory.
+This project looks at function pointers which points to executable code within memory.